cp3402-students/cp3402-2023-a2-team04/theme.md

 ## Features

+**Custom Logo:**
 * A custom logo that can be added into the header.

+**Custom Header Image:**
 * A custom header image that can be added.
 It will not appear on smaller screens to save space and only appears on the front page.

+**Social Media Icons:**
-* Social media icons in place in the footer.
+* Social media icons appear in the footer.

+**Header and Footer Navigation:**
-* A secondary navigation menu for shorter navigation in the footer.
+* A secondary navigation menu for shorter or custom navigation in the footer.

+**Newsletter:**
+* Any post that uses the 'newsletter' category will automatically use the Newsletter template.
+Formatted for a monthly newsletter.

+**Events:**
+* Any page that uses the single event template will be set up for using an advanced custom field plugin to quickly add and display the required event information.
+* Any page that uses the events template will display a list of upcoming and past events.

 ## Design